-In 1946, the Houston Veterans Affairs Medical Center opened for service as a promising Navy hospital.
+(Editor's Note: In 1946, the Houston Veterans Affairs Medical Center opened for service as a promising Navy hospital.
 By 1949, Baylor College of Medicine was the VA hospital’s major medical affiliate – allowing both faculty and residents to provide critical healthcare service to the veteran community.
-Dr. William Butler, chancellor emeritus at Baylor, reflects on how this affiliation occurred and its impact on patients and the medical community.
+Dr. William Butler, former chancellor emeritus at Baylor, shared details on how this affiliation occurred and its impact on patients and the medical community.)

 Q: How did the VA’s affiliation with Baylor come about?